-Corporate governance is the framework of systems, policies and processes by which we operate, make decisions and hold people to account.
+Corporate governance is the framework of systems, policies and processes by which we operate and through which our people are both empowered and accountable for making decisions that affect our business, operations, customers and stakeholders.
 The framework establishes the roles and responsibilities of Westpac's Board, management team, employees and suppliers.
 It also establishes the systems, policies and processes for monitoring and evaluating Board and management performance, and the practices for corporate reporting, disclosure, remuneration, risk management and engagement of security holders.

 Our approach to corporate governance is based on a set of values and behaviours that underpin our day-to-day activities, and are designed to promote transparency, fair dealing, and the protection of stakeholder interests, including our customers, our shareholders, our employees and our community.
-It includes aspiring to the highest standards of corporate governance; which Westpac sees as fundamental to the sustainability of our business and our performance.
+It includes aspiring to the highest standards of corporate governance, which Westpac sees as fundamental to the sustainability of our business and our performance.